shitanshubhushan/aideml/README.md

 You might also need to remove the import dotenv() part

+For running experiments, first create task conda env, then cd - to pip install -e. and then go to task folder and run the command

 ## TO-DO Left:

 1) Truncate files for prompt to reduce context length